 There is no single diagnostic test for reactive arthritis.
 It is best diagnosed by a rheumatologist: a specialist who is very familiar with arthritic diseases.
 They will take a careful and complete history and will perform a thorough physical examination, and then will order tests to investigate further.

-People who think they might have ReA should tell their doctor if they’ve recently had a bowel infection, urinary infection, or an STI.
+People who think they might have Reactive Arthritis should tell their doctor if they’ve recently had a bowel infection, urinary infection, or an STI.

 One mnemonic, or memory aid, used by medical students to help them remember how to diagnose Reactive Arthritis is: can’t see, can’t pee, can’t climb a tree.
 These three features are common but they are not always all present.
-They describe how ReA can affect the eyes, feature genital and urinary symptoms or be associated with a recent infection, and feature arthritis symptoms that tend to focus on large joints.
-Doctors may investigate each of these features if they suspect a diagnosis of ReA.
+They describe how Reactive Arthritis can affect the eyes, feature genital and urinary symptoms or be associated with a recent infection, and feature arthritis symptoms that tend to focus on large joints.
+Doctors may investigate each of these features if they suspect a diagnosis of Reactive Arthritis.

-Looking for inflammation: ReA is an inflammatory arthritis so these tests are expected to have abnormal results.
-Common tests include a Complete Blood Count (CBC), Erythrocyte Sedimentation Rate (ESR), and C-Reactive Protein (CRP).
+Looking for inflammation: Reactive Arthritis is an inflammatory arthritis so these tests are expected to have abnormal results.
+Common tests for inflammation include the Complete Blood Count (CBC), Erythrocyte Sedimentation Rate (ESR), and the C-Reactive Protein (CRP) test.

-Blood tests and urine tests looking for sexually transmitted diseases: Since ReA is often associated with a recent infection, STI tests for Chlamydia, gonorrhea, syphilis, and HIV are commonly ordered.
+Blood tests and urine tests looking for sexually transmitted diseases: Since Reactive Arthritis is often associated with a recent infection, STI tests for Chlamydia, gonorrhea, syphilis, and HIV are commonly ordered.